What Should I Expect at a Meeting?

 3:20 - Refreshments (All attenders are encouraged to bring light finger foods to share.)

-3:30 - Children attend First Day School* while adults return for Joys / Concerns and book study** (second First Days) or Meeting for Worship with Attention to Business (fourth First Days).
+3:30 - Children attend First Day School* while adults return for Joys / Concerns and book study or worship sharing (second First Days) or Meeting for Worship with Attention to Business (fourth First Days).

 All activity usually concludes by 4:15.